TOP

 • The Corporation has established a Supply Chain Management Policy which states that when collaborating with suppliers, we should gradually integrate environmental, social, and corporate governance needs into our supplier regulations in hopes of creating a more sustainable collaboration with our suppliers.
 Our management policies are disclosed on our corporate website.

 • Since 2004, the Corporation has complied with the "Guidelines for Corporate Governance" approved by the shareholders' meeting and taken out liability insurance for all directors, supervisors, and managers with respect to their liability under the law for their actions when exercising their duties.
-D&O liability insurance policies for 2024 and 2025 were approved by the 18th meeting of the 10th Board on October 9, 2024.
+D&O liability insurance policies were approved by the 32th meeting of the 10th Board on October 15, 2025.
 Insurance application procedures have since been completed, and the total insurance amount came to NT$ 0.9 billion.
-Additionally, the insurance amount for environmental pollution defense costs came to NT$ 3 million.

 9. Please explain the improvements which have been made in accordance with the results of the Corporate Governance Evaluation System released by the Corporate Governance Center, Taiwan Stock Exchange, and provide the priority enhancement measures: